 Period cramps, otherwise known as menstrual cramps or dysmenorrhea, cause pain in the abdomen before or during menstruation.
 During the cycle, the uterus sheds its lining, causing blood flow and the muscles to contract, which causes cramps in the lower abdomen.
 It may also cause pain in other areas around the pelvic region, such as the lower back, hips and thighs.

-Period cramps can be treated by over-the-counter medication, hormonal birth control pills and home remedies like exercise and massage therapy.
+You can treat period cramps with over-the-counter medication, hormonal birth control pills and home remedies like exercise and massage therapy.
 Supplements like chamomile, ginger and fennel may also relieve the pain, but they should not replace medical treatment or contradict a doctor’s advice.
-Consult a physician before taking any supplements.
+Consult a physician before taking any new supplements.